Rakoski/Leetstorer/README.md

 # Leetcode Storage App

-This project is a leetcode problem storage web app built using TypeScript, Node.js, React.js, GraphQL, and MongoDB.
+This project is a leetcode problem storage web app built using Turborepo, Relay, TypeScript, Node.js, React.js, Next.js, GraphQL, and MongoDB.
 It allows users to store and organize their leetcode problems they have solved.
-This is meant as a training project for MongoDB, GraphQL and Typescript.
+This is meant as a training project for those technologies and woovi's training playground.
+This is README IS INCOMPLETE for now.

 ## Table of Contents